An in-depth look at the early 1973 tour

 Setlist

 The setlist for the tours in support of the band's second album are difficult to know for sure.
-Lack of any solid information is available.
-A small handful of incomplete recorded material is currently available and conjecture about much of it does lead to some conclusions.
+Very litte solid information is available.
+Other than a (hopefully) complete recording of a North American show, only a small handful of incomplete recorded material is currently available and conjecture about much of it does lead to some conclusions.
 Some fan memories of a show from a USA concert on the non-bootlegged North American tour also help fill in some of the gaps.
 Honestly, the setlist likely varied a lot, based upon the type of show and the whims of the band.
 Performances where the band was an opening act had to typically be kept short, but where they were headliners, it was lengthier.

 First off, a BBC recording of the band in Paris Cinema in London on April 19, 1973 exists.
 The recording is of only four songs.
 It's unclear if more songs were performed but not released or recorded; if the band performed a subset of their full setlist for the BBC recording event; or if the band's setlist was really so short.
-Other than this, the only other known source of information is a recording of The Move's Do Ya from a Toronto, Canada show at Massey Hall from June 16, 1973.
+A believed-to-be-complete recording of the band in Toronto, Canada show at Massey Hall from June 16, 1973 also exists.

 All the confirmed songs performed are taken from the ELO 2 album or are covers (including In The Hall Of The Mountain King which the band had not yet recorded and Do Ya from The Move).
 Also included were the newly written, but not yet recorded Daybreaker and Dreaming Of 4000.
 10538 Overture was also performed, but nothing else from the band's first album.
 They also probably performed Jerry Lee Lewis' Great Balls Of Fire as it was known to have been performed on the prior tours and the following tours.